xushuxun/html5_rtsp_player/README.md

 It works by muxing RTP h.264 and MP4A-LATM payload into ISO BMFF (MP4) fragments.

-html5_rtsp_player.js is written in ECMAScript6, and transpiled in ECMAScript5 using Babel.
+html5_rtsp_player.js is written in ECMAScript6, and transpired in ECMAScript5 using Babel.

+### HLS player link
+Here you can find HLS player over websocket  https://github.com/SpecForge/html5_hls_player

 ## Live test stream